01. Mesothelioma Survival Rate

 Can you survive mesothelioma cancer?

-- Although there is no cure for mesothelioma, some patients have been able to achieve remission after undergoing treatments.
+- There is currently no cure for mesothelioma.
+However, some patients have been able to achieve remission after undergoing treatments.
+Some have even achieved long-term survival.
 Clinical trials have also allowed patients to try promising experimental treatments.

 -